vinaykul052-cloud/CodeAlpha_StockPortfolioTracker/README.md

+Welcome to my CodeAlpha Internship repository.
+This repository contains the Python projects I completed as part of my internship tasks.
+Each task is implemented in a separate Python file with clear instructions and outputs.

 ## Task 2: Stock Portfolio Tracker
 - *Description:* A simple stock tracker that calculates the total investment based on user input.
 Users enter stock names and quantities, and the program uses hardcoded stock prices to compute the total value.
 Optionally, the result can be saved to a .txt file.
 - *File:* task2_stock_tracker.py